fufiprotocol/fufi.whitepaper/fufi.dex-spot.md

 ## Key characteristics
 ### limit order and market order
+FuFi on-chain limit orderbooks allow users to submit orders with directions, prices and sizes, giving them control over their trading.
+Orders are recorded, matched and settled fully onchain.
+Users can also cancel unmatched orders from onchain.

 ### price-time-priority-basis
 In short, the highest bid and the lowest ask converge to represent the current market price, and users have the option to cross this bid-ask spread to immediately execute the order.
 Given the transparency of this system, users can see market depth in real-time.